 Our top picks of books about trailblazing African-American girls and women!

 Too often the stories of African-American women, who historically faced both gender and racial discrimination, have been hidden from many mainstream histories.
 Fortunately, in recent years, many have had their stories told in children's books and, in our blog post, we've featured 99 books for all ages, from tots to teens, about trailblazing African-American women and their diverse contributions to history.
-Their stories are heroic, heartbreaking, and hopeful, and are perfect for reading with your kids this summer!
+Their stories are heroic, heartbreaking, and hopeful, and are perfect for reading with your kids during Black History Month and all year round!
 Continue reading →Continue reading

 A Mighty Girl's top 50 books for children and teens about heroic girls and women who fought for justice during the Civil Rights Movement.

 From the Montgomery Bus Boycott, the Greensboro sit-ins, the Freedom Rides, school integrations, the March on Washington, Freedom Summer, the Selma to Montgomery marches, we hear many stories about the pivotal events of the Civil Rights Movement, but so many are about the remarkable men in leadership positions at the time.
 But what of the women?
 What of the girls?
 Rosa Parks’ story is a powerful and important one, but surely hers can’t be the only story of courageous girls and women in the Civil Rights era.
 Continue reading →Continue reading

 A Mighty Girl's top picks of books for children and teens celebrating acceptance and the value of diversity.